SLU Admissions Office

 The Joseph S. Murphy Scholarship for Diversity in Labor Program is dedicated to the purpose of fostering diverse leadership in the labor movement and in the academic discipline of labor studies.
 Current students of and program applicants to the BA in Urban and Community Studies degree (with a concentration in Labor Studies) are eligible to apply to the Diversity Scholarship and receive a two-year scholarship of up to $20,000, pro-rated on the basis of enrollment status.

-Applicants must possess at least 24 transferrable credits from an accredited institution with a minimum cumulative GPA of 2.5 on a 4 point scale.
+Applicants must possess at least 24 transferrable credits from an accredited institution with a minimum cumulative GPA of 2.0 on a 4 point scale.
 Applicants need to demonstrate basic proficiency in reading, writing, and math.
 For students who need to fulfill General Education curriculum requirements they may enroll in online courses on e-permit with the School of Labor and Urban Studies (SLU-CUNY) contingent upon SLU availability of General Education classes during a given semester.
+Applicants are also required to write a personal statement.